lemlac/mulem/docs/reference.md

 addContext()
 ```

 Optional contextual parameters use `opt`.
-This will wrap it in an option type `T?` if it doesn't exit or match the type.
+This will wrap it in a maybe type `T?` if it doesn't exit or match the type.

 ```
 isThereX() \ (opt $x: int) =